delvinsalman/ImageEditingApp/README.md

 **Video full demo coming soon** 🔜

-An image editing app that uses AI API integration alongside a programmatic interface.
+An AI powered image editing app that uses AI API integration alongside a programmatic interface.
+(Please note to use this system you must have your own OPENAI key, with credits.)

 ---